Halong Bay, Vietnam

 With its thousands of rugged, rainforest topped, limestone mountains jutting up from emerald green seas, Halong Bay is arguably the jewel in Vietnam’s impressive crown of natural wonders.

-The UNESCO World Heritage site is known around the world, has earned a place on the New7Wonders of Nature list, and is a highlight of many visitors’ trips to Vietnam.
+The UNESCO World Heritage site is known worldwide, has earned a place on the New7Wonders of Nature list, and is a highlight of many visitors’ trips to Vietnam.

 With all this hype and fanfare, it’s little wonder that the Vietnamese people have been quick to capitalize, and the result is that a trip to Halong Bay can easily blow a modest budget!

-In this article we look at what a trip to the bay costs, and explore alternatives for the budget-conscious traveler, and show you everything you need to know to visit Halong Bay on a budget.
+In this article, we look at what a trip to the bay costs, explore alternatives for the budget-conscious traveler, and show you everything you need to know to visit Halong Bay on a budget.

 The Typical Visit – A Halong Bay Cruise

-Walking the streets of Hanoi, the capital of Vietnam, it will quickly become apparent that everyone from your hotel or hostel, to the myriad travel agencies lining the streets, are ready, willing and able to sell you a trip to Halong Bay.
+Walking the streets of Hanoi, the capital of Vietnam, it will quickly become apparent that everyone from your hotel or hostel to the numerous travel agencies lining the streets are ready, willing, and able to sell you a trip to Halong Bay.

 The quality of these tours can vary wildly, and it’s not always easy to sort the wheat from the chaff.
-Horror stories abound of crammed minibusses from Hanoi, slow, unsafe boats, price gouging and scams, and hard sells for add ons.
+Horror stories abound of crammed minibusses from Hanoi, slow, unsafe boats, price gouging, scams, and hard sells for add ons.

 At the time of writing, the cheapest of them start at around $60 USD per person, per night, and these are likely to suffer from some or all of the problems listed above (or worse!).

-Often the cheapest options from decent companies will be so-called party cruises, full of drunk backpackers, which may or may not be your scene!
+The cheapest options from respected companies, will often be so-called party cruises, full of drunk backpackers, which may or may not be your scene!

-In order to have a reasonable assurance of quality you’ll have to consider the more reputable operators, and this will come with a corresponding price increase – all of a sudden you’re looking at $200-300 a night, per person!
+To have a reasonable assurance of quality, you’ll have to consider the more reputable operators.
+This will come with a corresponding price increase – all of a sudden, you’re looking at $200-300 a night per person!

 However, if you’re in a mild state of shock from the prices above, read on, as there are a few alternatives worth considering.

-While an expensive package tour may be the best, or indeed the only feasible option for someone on a short holiday, travelers with more time and less money can save a lot by going it alone.
+While an expensive package tour may be the best or the only feasible option for someone on a short holiday, travelers with more time and less money can save a lot by going it alone.

 Cat Ba Island is a large inhabited island located in Lan Ha Bay, right next door to Halong Bay, and every bit as beautiful.
 It is frequently visited by the tour boats.

-While Cat Ba is an interesting destination in itself, it’s also the best way to visit Halong bay on a budget.
+While Cat Ba is an exciting destination in itself, it’s also the best way to visit Halong bay on a budget.

-By combining cheap day trips from the island, budget accommodation, and your own transport from Hanoi, you can visit Halong Bay for a fraction of the cost of the package cruises!
+By combining cheap day trips from the island, budget accommodation, and finding your own transport from Hanoi, you can visit Halong Bay for a fraction of the package cruises’ cost!

 Hanoi to Cat Ba Island